civican/legisinfo/44-1/bills/S-205/bill_text.md

   **(3)** Paragraph (f) of Form 32 of Part XXVIII of the Act after the heading "*List of Conditions*" is replaced by the following:

-    wears an electronic monitoring device (section 810.03 of the `Criminal Code`);
+    wears an electronic monitoring device (*if the Attorney General has consented to this condition*) (section 810.03 of the `Criminal Code`);

-    abstains from communicating, directly or indirectly, with the informant, the informant's child or any relative or close friend of the informant, except in accordance with any specified conditions that the judge considers necessary (section 801.03 of the `Criminal Code`);
+    abstains from communicating, directly or indirectly, with the intimate partner, a child of the intimate partner or of the defendant or any relative or close friend of the intimate partner, except in accordance with any specified conditions that the judge considers necessary (section 810.03 of the `Criminal Code`);

-    refrains from using social media (section 801.03 of the `Criminal Code`);

     remains within a specified geographic area unless written permission to leave that area is obtained from the judge (sections 810.01, 810.03 and 810.2 of the `Criminal Code`);

+    refrain from going to any specified place or being within a specified distance of any specified place, except in accordance with any specified conditions that the judge considers necessary (section 810.03 of the `Criminal Code`);

   **(4)** Paragraphs (h) and (i) of Form 32 of Part XXVIII of the Act after the heading "*List of Conditions*" are replaced by the following: